 Councils are limited in the ways they can generate revenue to cover their costs.
 Rates are our main source of revenue.
-Water services (38%) and transport (18%) make up more than half of our operating spend.
+Water services (38%) and transport (17%) make up more than half of our operating spend.
 Although savings were applied to budgets through previous plans, high costs and inflation are being identified across all our activities, which are outstripping savings made.

-The cost of borrowing has also increased significantly.
+The cost of borrowing has also increased significantly and is allocated to service areas where incurred.

 Council has agreed to go out to the community on a proposed 16.9% rates revenue increase after growth for the year starting on 1 July 2024.
-On an averagely priced residential home this would equate to around \$10.83 more per week in rates.
+On an averagely priced residential home this would equate to around \$10.81 more per week in rates.